michzimny/learninglocker2-docker/README.md

 A base configuration consists of 7 containers that are run using the above-mentioned images (LL application containers - api, ui, and worker - are run using image app).

-The only persistent data is Mongo's volume.
+The only persistent locations are directories in $DATA_LOCATION (see below), which are mounted as volumes to Mongo container and app-based containers.

 The origin service ui expects service api to work on localhost, however in this dockerized version the both services are run in separate containers.